aceinnolab/Inkycal/README.md

 **`bash -c "$(curl -sL https://raw.githubusercontent.com/aceisace/Inky-Calendar/master/Installer.sh)"`**

+**Note**: If you were using a previous version, please use the web-ui for generating a new settings file.
+Settings files from previous versions are not compatible.

 If you get some red lines, please run `pip3 install Pillow==6.2.0`.

 If the installer is broken, please follow the instructions here [manual installation](https://github.com/aceisace/Inky-Calendar/wiki/Manual-installation)